RosboneMako/MiniDistortion/README.md

 * EXE and VST are compiled using STATIC lib.<br/>
 * 4x Over Sampling added for anti aliasing.<br/>

+VERSION 5.00s
+* Complete rework of Parameter code.
+* Rework of MND file saving and loading.
+Not backwards compatible.
+* Rework of all modulation code.
+Sample Interpolation added.
+* Distortion pedals reworked.
+Are now OD and Distortion.
+* Rebranded as Mini D, all Mako references removed.

 NOTE:<br/>
-Version 4.20s files use the static runtime library option in JUCE.
+Versions 4.20s-5.00s files use the static runtime library option in JUCE.
 Previous versions used dynamic linking and may not run in certain instances.
 An s is added to the version number for identification.